ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Introduction

-Our main contributions are as follows: \begin{itemize} \item We propose \ours, a training-free pruning framework that unifies sensitivity and diversity, ensuring that pruned tokens are not only highly informative but also complementary, overcoming the limitations of importance-only or diversity-only methods. \item We introduce a zeroth-order sensitivity estimator at the projection layer, which provides stable token importance rankings with lightweight forward computations, eliminating the need for backpropagation or costly full-encoder passes. \item We demonstrate through extensive experiments on multiple VLMs and benchmarks that \ours delivers superior accuracy–efficiency trade-offs, retaining up to 94.4\% fewer tokens while maintaining accuracy and significantly reducing inference cost, achieving up to {2.30$\times$} faster end-to-end inference over the baseline. \end{itemize}
+Motivated by this finding, we propose a training-free VLM token pruning method named \textit{\ours (ZerOth-Order gradient estimation for token pruning)}.
+Our method measures each token’s influence by injecting Gaussian noise at a lightweight projection layer and estimating the resulting gradient norms, which we define as sensitivity.
+To reduce redundancy while retaining informative tokens, we introduce sensitivity-aware diversity selection, which prioritizes tokens with high sensitivity and ensures sufficient feature diversity, inspired by~\citep{Divprune}.
+By jointly considering sensitivity and diversity, \ours produces pruned token subsets that preserve task-relevant information and enable effective compression even under aggressive pruning regimes (Fig.~\ref{fig:intro:concept}).
+Our main contributions are as follows: \begin{itemize} \item We propose \ours, a training-free pruning framework that unifies sensitivity and diversity, ensuring that pruned tokens are not only highly informative but also complementary, overcoming the limitations of attention-only or diversity-only methods. \item We introduce a zeroth-order sensitivity estimator at the projection layer, which provides stable token importance rankings with lightweight forward computations, eliminating the need for backpropagation or costly full-encoder passes. \item We demonstrate through extensive experiments on multiple VLMs and benchmarks that \ours delivers superior accuracy–efficiency trade-offs.
+It retains up to 94.4\% fewer tokens while maintaining accuracy and significantly reducing inference cost, achieving up to {2.30$\times$} faster end-to-end inference compared to the baseline. \end{itemize}